Members of the College of Graduate Mentorship pose for a group photo.

 Faculty Mentor Pairings

 Mentorship pairings between a McGill faculty member and an upper year PhD candidate or postdoc are a core component of the College of Graduate Mentorship programming.
 In at least two meetings per semester, the mentorship pairs will discuss the mentee’s career goals, their progress in preparing for the academic job search, and skills and strategies for thriving as an applicant and early career professor.
-Cross-disciplinary mentorship pairings for the College of Graduate Mentorship's second year will begin in September 2024.
+Cross-disciplinary mentorship pairings for the College of Graduate Mentorship's third year will begin in September 2025.

 The period of transition between the end of PhD studies and entrance into the academic job market can be difficult for many graduates who may feel isolated from their peers and uncertain about their future.
 The mentorship of an experienced faculty member can support students in navigating this transition by lending a listening ear and providing encouragement, skills development, and fresh perspectives.